EBDesignTech/Research-Engineering-Localization-Translator-Portfolio/README.md

 - **GitHub:** [github.com/EBDesignTech](https://github.com/EBDesignTech)

 ---
+*This project and its source code are the intellectual property of the author.
+*Unauthorized copying, reproduction, or redistribution of any part of this project is strictly prohibited without explicit written permission.

 *I am always looking for new challenges and opportunities to grow as a research engineer.
 Let’s connect!*